 Develop payment arrangements with families if coverage is not available through a third-party payer.
 Consider having families sign waivers or advance beneficiary notices specifying their financial responsibility for services not covered by their health plan.
 Additional information on waivers can be found on My AAP, private payer advocacy page under Waivers: The Basics for a Pediatric Office.
 (Member benefit, login required).

-Reporting for the 2018-19 seasonal influenza vaccine products will be similar to last year.
-Trivalent and quadrivalent vaccines have received FDA approval and corresponding Current Procedural Terminology (CPT®) codes have been added to the list.
 It is important to remember when coding for the influenza vaccine that the following information is relayed to the coder or biller:

 Route of administration (eg, IM, intranasal)